jadu/miyagi/README.md

 # Commands

 In order to use the Miyagi commands, they first need to be built from source.
-Run the following command prior to use:
+This only needs to be done once and should create a `./bin` directory in the root of the project.
+Run the following command:

 ```
 npm run build:commands